eda-ricercatore/gulyas-scripts/notes/python.md

 + \cite{Langtangen2011}
 	- Chapter 4, 6, 7, 9.
 	- Hans Petter Langtangen, "A Primer on Scientific Programming with Python," Second edition, in Springer-Verlag Berlin Heidelberg series, Texts in Computational Science and Engineering, Volume 6, Heidelberg, Germany, 2011.
 DOI:https://dx.doi.org/10.1007/978-3-642-18366-9.
-	- This has the same content as \cite{Langtangen2012}.
 + \cite{Langtangen2012}
 	- Chapter 4, 6, 7, 9.
 	- Hans Petter Langtangen, "A Primer on Scientific Programming with Python," Third edition, in Texts in Computational Science and Engineering, Volume 6, Springer-Verlag Berlin Heidelberg, Heidelberg, Germany, 2012.
 DOI:https://dx.doi.org/10.1007/978-3-642-30293-0.
-	- This has the same content as \cite{Langtangen2011}.
 + \cite{Lee2011b}
 	- Chapter 4, 7.
 	- Kent D. Lee, "Python Programming Fundamentals," in Undergraduate Topics in Computer Science, Springer-Verlag London, London, U.K., 2011.
 DOI:https://dx.doi.org/10.1007/978-1-84996-537-8.